jacobchampness/jacobchampness.github.io/index.md

 implementation of test-driven development methodology for the Timesheet Entry and Review System.

 _AKFINWeb, Alaska Fisheries Information Network_
 Tech lead for the team developing a document repository and database web front-end for the client's existing Oracle database of fisheries data.
-J2EE, J2SE web application running on Tomcat 5 using Struts, Velocity, Hibernate, and DBCP= .
+J2EE, J2SE web application running on Tomcat 5 using Struts, Velocity, Hibernate, and DBCP.

 _Lease Data Manager, ConocoPhillips Alaska_
 Technical lead for a an oil-field lease data management application